-If the ice symbol $\ \ \, \ \ \, \ \ \,$ lights up, the warning note ICE WARN-ING also appears.
+When the ice warning $\mbox{\$}$ lights up, the warning ICE WARN-ING also appears.

 7.6 Indicator lamps

 The indicator lamps offer additional information about the operating state of the motorcycle.
 When the ignition is switched on, all indicator lamps light up briefly.